Skip to Content

 • Chicken

-How to make Chicken Soup (Pressure Cooker)
+How to Make Instant Pot Chicken Soup

 1. Turn your Instant Pot to the Saute setting and add the coconut oil to the pot.
 When it’s fully heated, add the carrot, celery, and onion.
 Cook for 5 minutes or so until the onion softens.